AndrewBraun/Compress-Decompress/README.md

 ## Compressed file format

 The format of a compressed file consists of a series of blocks.
-All the blocks are outputted at once using a basic Arithmetic Coding scheme.
+All the blocks are outputted one at a time using a basic Arithmetic Coding scheme.
 Each block starts with the compressed data, which is then followed by these (in order):
 1. Index of the original row in the Burrows-Wheeler transform (32-bit unsigned integer).
 2. CRC number for the uncompressed data in the block (32-bit unsigned integer).